DaryaShyroka/russian-to-english-stt/Project Proposal.md

 (e.g., sentiment analysis, machine translation, language generation, style transfer, etc.?).
 Please explain ``what the task entails``
 (e.g., taking in as input a sequence of text from a source language and turning it into a sequence of sufficiently equivalent meaning in target language).

-The problem we will be working on is automatic subtitle generation.
-We will be trying out two approaches:
+Originally, we wanted to create an end-to-end system for automatic subtitle generation.
+We wanted to try out two approaches:

 1) Training an ASR system to first convert the Russian audio to Russian text, and then doing Neural Machine Translation on the Russian text to translate it to English.

-- We want to create an automatic subtitle generation system, but we don't have enough time to create the end-to-end system, so we will start with the first step.
-Note: Peter said that we should probably do one of the pipeline steps, ie the Russian audio to Russian text using OpenSLR (because we won't have enough time)
-- would need 10,000 hours of audio for an End-to-End system.
+2) Training a system to generate English subtitles straight from the Russian audio, without translating it in between.

+However, we would need a lot of time to train such a system.
+We would also need about 10,000 hours of clean audio, which we do not have.
+Given the time constraints on this project, and the lack of sufficient audio, we will not be attempting to complete the full end-to-end pipeline.
+Instead, we plan to do the first step, which will be Russian Automatic Speech Recognition.
+This task will entain taking clean Russian audio from OpenSLR and outputting text that corresponds to the words in the audio.
+In the future beyond this course, we intend to continue this project and complete the full pipeline.

 ### *Motivation and Contributions/Originality:*
 - ``What is the motivation for pursuing this project?`` In other words, ``why is the project important``.
 This could be because this is a ``(relatively) new problem`` where you are using an existing method on (e.g., translating tweets where the language is noisy and doesn't usually obey `standard` rules).
 This could also be because the problem is ``timely`` (e.g., carrying out ``sentiment analysis on COVID-19`` data, given the negative impact of the pandemic).
 Further, this could be because the problem is ``socially motivated`` and/or ``remains unsolved`` (e.g., ``toxic`` and/or ``racist`` comments on social media, given their pervasively harmful impact).